chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 Or your browser blocks cookies.
 You should enable cookies.

 = Does this plugin has anti-spam features? =
-Of course, the default WordPress sanitization and escaping functions are included.
+Of course, the native WordPress sanitization and escaping functions are included.

 It also contains 2 (invisible) honeypot fields (firstname and lastname) and a simple captcha (random number).